sardanioss/G.U.I.L.D/README.md

 pip3 install -r requirements.txt
 python3 GUILD.py
 ```
-Visit - https://github.com/saksham-lussqvx/G.U.I.L.D/blob/main/Usage.md to see its usage and see the examples folder to know how to construct GUI's from scratch.
+Visit -  [(Usage)](https://github.com/saksham-lussqvx/G.U.I.L.D/blob/main/Usage.md )to see its usage and see the examples folder to know how to construct GUI's from scratch.
 Just remember to Position FRAME as x=0, y=0.

 ![Image](https://github.com/saksham-lussqvx/images/blob/master/frame.gif)
 ____